 The name Rimmugýgur comes from the crown jewel of the Icelandic Sagas - the Saga of Njáll - the axe Rimmugýgur in the Saga means bardagatröll - a fighting troll!

-Rimmugýgur is a very active Viking Club, which takes parts in all kinds of Viking festivities around Iceland.
+Rimmugýgur is a very active Viking Club, which takes part in all kinds of Viking festivities around Iceland.
 They can even be booked for private affairs, where ever Vikings are needed :)

 They train twice a week for 2 hours at a time, from 20:00-22:00, in the basement parking lot of the shopping centre Fjörður in Hafnarfjörður.
 Participants must be 16 years old and only 18 and older are able to participate in the Rimmugýgur Viking reenactment battles/shows.